zsiki/ulyxes/doc/Ulyxes_user_doc.rst

 Charuco calibration
 *******************

-Find camara calibration parameters from 15-20 images from different direction of a charuco board.
+Find camara calibration parameters from 15-20 images taken from different direction of a charuco board.

 .. code::